 This chocolate ganache is so adaptable: here, I've served it as a dinner-party dessert with sliced oranges and a hazelnut-sesame crumb.
 It can be served in individual pots, or left to chill in a large bowl and spooned onto a plate for serving.

-By using flavoured chocolate, or adding flavours to the chocolate depending on the season, you can transform this ganache into a different dish.
-One of my favourite combinations is lime and sea salt, delicious served after a Mexican meal.
+By using flavoured chocolate – or by adding flavours to the chocolate – you can transform this ganache into a different dish.
+One of my favourite combinations is lime and sea salt, which is absolutely delicious served after a Mexican meal.

 For the chocolate ganache

-2 tbs of maple syrup
+2 tbsp maple syrup

-zest of one orange
+Zest of 1 orange

-¼ tsp of cinnamon
+¼ tsp cinnamon

 For the hazelnut crumb

-50 grams toasted hazelnuts
+50g toasted hazelnuts

-1 1/2 tablespoon toasted white sesame seeds
+1½ tbsp toasted white sesame seeds

 Good pinch of cinnamon

-6 biscuits of choice such as almond or orange thins
+6 biscuits of choice, such as almond or orange thins

-3-4 oranges peeled and thinly sliced
+3-4 oranges, peeled and thinly sliced

 Are you feeling passionate about plant-based food?
-Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox every month!
+Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.